programminghistorian/ph-submissions/en/lessons/shiny-leaflet-newspaper-map-tutorial.md

 To create a reactive object called `map_df`, use the code `map_df = reactive({})`, within the server component.

 Next, within the curly braces, enter the code which will create the reactive object.
 Filter the newspapers dataset using the tidyverse command `filter()`, using the values from the `sliderInput` widget.
-These are accessed using `input$<the label name>`, which in this case is `input$years`, though there is a further complication to note.
+These are accessed using `input$LABELNAME`, which in this case is `input$years`, though there is a further complication to note.
 Remember you set the value of the sliderInput to a vector of length two, so that a range could be selected?
 The two numbers of this range are stored in `input$years[1]` and `input$years[2]`.
 These are the values which you need to access in order to filter the data.
 The data should be filtered to include all records with a first date larger than the first value and smaller than the second.
 The code to do so is this:

 ```
 map_df = reactive({